racket/rhombus/rhombus/0000-rhombus.md

 ```

 Finally, a function can have a result annotation, which is written
-with `-:` or `::` after the parentheses for the function's argument.
+with `-:` or `::` after the parentheses for the function’s argument.
 With a `::` result annotation, every return value from the function is
 checked against the annotation.
-Beware that a function's body does not
+Beware that a function’s body does not
 count as being tail position when the function is declared with a `::`
 result annotation.